-In situ-produced cosmogenic radionuclides (CRNs, e.g. 10Be and 26Al) are now widely used to infer erosion rates and exposure time of depositional landforms and allow one to better constrain the long-term landscape evolution of the Quaternary (e.g. Hancock et al., 1999; Schaller et al., 2001; Hidy et al., 2018).
-To constrain the post-depositional history of fluvial deposits, depth profiles are often used.
-They consist in measuring the CRN concentration over a depth interval of several metres below the surface.
+In situ produced cosmogenic radionuclides (CRNs, e.g. 10Be and 26Al) are now widely used to infer erosion rates and exposure time of depositional landforms, and allow to better constrain the long-term landscape evolution of the Quaternary (e.g., Hancock et al., 1999; Schaller et al., 2001; Hidy et al., 2018).
+To constrain the postdepositional history of fluvial deposits, depth profiles are often used.
+They consist in measuring the CRN concentration over a depth interval of several meters below the surface.
 The CRN concentration in the upper 2 to 3 m decreases exponentially with depth, and the shape of the CRN depth profile informs on the average erosion rate and the post-depositional age.
-Below 3 m, the CRN concentration asymptotically decreases to a value that is assumed to represent the CRNs conserved from previous exposure episodes, the pre-depositional inheritance (e.g. Siame et al., 2004; Braucher et al., 2009; Hidy et al., 2010).

-Measured CRN concentrations can then be fitted to numerical model predictions via an optimisation process.
-A minimum of five samples from the same, undisturbed sedimentary sequence is often necessary to obtain reliable results for exposure and erosion rates (Braucher et al., 2009; Hidy et al., 2010; Laloy et al., 2017).
-The depth profile technique assumes that the aggradation process is continuous and negligible in duration compared to the post-depositional exposure and that the inheritance is negligible or constant (Braucher et al., 2009; Laloy et al., 2017).
-Successful applications of CRNs to date Quaternary deposits include (glacio)fluvial terraces (e.g. Rixhon et al., 2011, 2014; Xu et al., 2019), alluvial fans (e.g. Rodés et al., 2011) or glacial moraines (e.g. Schaller et al., 2009) that underwent negligible or constant erosion rates over the time of exposure (Braucher et al., 2009).

-Depositional sequences can show discontinuous aggradation modes, limiting the applicability of classical CRN depth profiling.
-Examples exist of Pleistocene river deposits that consist of several sedimentary cycles (Mol et al., 2000; Vandenberghe, 2001; Lauer et al., 2010, 2020; Vandermaelen et al., 2022a).
+Below 3 m, the CRN concentration asymptotically decreases to a value that is assumed to represent the CRNs conserved from previous exposure episodes, the pre-depositional inheritance (e.g., Siame et al., 2004; Braucher et al., 2009; Hidy et al., 2010).
+Measured CRN concentrations can then be fitted to numerical model predictions via an optimization process.
+A minimum of 5 samples from the same, undisturbed sedimentary sequence is often necessary to obtain reliable results for exposure and erosion rates (Braucher et al., 2009; Hidy et al., 2010; Laloy et al., 2017).
+The depth profile technique assumes that the aggradation process is continuous and negligible in duration compared to the post-depositional exposure, and that the inheritance is negligible or constant (Braucher et al., 2009; Laloy et al., 2017).
+Successful applications of CRNs to date Quaternary deposits include (glacio)fluvial terraces (e.g., Rixhon et al., 2011; 2014; Xu et al., 2019), alluvial fans (e.g., Rodés et al., 2011) or glacial moraines (e.g., Schaller et al., 2009) that underwent negligible or constant erosion rates over the time of exposure (Braucher et al., 2009).
+Depositional sequences can show discontinuous aggradation modes limiting the applicability of classical CRN depth profiling.
+Examples exist of Pleistocene river deposits that consist of several sedimentary cycles (Mol et al., 2000; Vandenberghe, 2001; Lauer et al., 2010; 2020; Vandermaelen et al., 2022).
 Between the aggradation of each sequence lies a potential phase of landscape stability or erosion, hereafter referred to as a hiatus.
-While short hiatuses in the deposition process are, in principle, undetectable from a depth profile, recent work by e.g. Vandermaelen et al. (2022a) showed that > 5000 years-long hiatuses leave a clear imprint on the CRN depth profile.
-Further development of the classical depth profile technique is necessary to account for multiple aggradation phases and modes when constraining the history of depositional landforms like braided-river deposits (Nichols et al., 2002, 2005; Balco et al., 2005; Dehnert et al., 2011; Rixhon et al., 2011, 2014; Rizza et al., 2019).

-In this study, we evaluate whether it is possible to reconstruct the aggradational mode of Pleistocene braided-river deposits based on in situ-produced CRN data collected over a \sim 7 m thick sedimentary sequence.
-We developed a numerical model that simulates the accumulation of cosmogenic radionuclides, 10Be and 26Al, in a sedimentary sequence and that accounts for deposition and erosion phases and postdepositional exposure.
+While short hiatuses in the deposition process are in principle undetectable from a depth profile, recent work by e.g. Vandermaelen et al. (2022) showed that > 5000 yr long hiatuses leave a clear imprint on the CRN depth profile.
+Further development of the classical depth profile technique is necessary to account for multiple aggradation phases and modes when constraining the history of depositional landforms like braided river deposits (Nichols et al., 2002; 2005; Balco et al., 2005; Dehnert et al., 2011; Rixhon et al., 2011; 2014; Rizza et al. 2019).
+In this study, we evaluate whether it is possible to reconstruct the aggradational mode of Pleistocene braided river deposits based on in situ produced CRN data collected over a ~7 m thick sedimentary sequence.
+We developed a numerical model that simulates the accumulation of cosmogenic radionuclides, 10Be and 26Al, in a sedimentary sequence; and that accounts for deposition and erosion phases and post-depositional exposure.
 The model is applied to Pleistocene gravel deposits, the Zutendaal gravels.
-The 7 to 15 m thick gravel sheets of the Zutendaal Formation are found in NE Belgium and are assumed to be of Middle Pleistocene age (Paulissen, 1983; Gullentops et al., 2001; Beerten et al., 2018).
+The 7 to 15 m thick gravel sheets of the Zutendaal Formation are found in NE Belgium, and are assumed to be of Middle Pleistocene age (Paulissen, 1983; Gullentops et al., 2001; Beerten et al., 2018).
 The thickness of the deposits, availability of geochemical proxy data and good preservation make them an excellent candidate for this study on complex aggradation modes.

-Figure 1.
-Structure of the model.
-The total exposure time is divided in a number of time periods, during which the sediment column is building up (aggradation phase), eroding (erosion phase) or not changing (stability).